vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 - Make note of your device ID, Device Key, and IoT Hub Hostname to enter into the code you’ll run on your device later

 ***
-**Note:** The Remote Monitoring solution provisions a set of Azure IoT Services in your Azure account.
-To avoid unnecessary consumption, you may want to **stop** your remote monitoring solution while you are working on the next steps.
+**Warning:** The Remote Monitoring solution provisions a set of Azure IoT Services in your Azure account.
+To avoid unnecessary Azure consumption, you can do two things:

+1) Disable the simulated devices created with the solution (Go to Devices>>Select the device>> on the device details menu on the right, clich on Disable Device.
+Repeat with all the simulated devices).

+2) **Stop** your remote monitoring solution while you are working on the next steps.
 (See: [Troubleshooting](#troubleshooting))
 ***

 ##1.4 Prepare the Device